Facts about entry visas

 Validity period for entry visa

-You can apply for a Schengen Visa that is valid for several entries if for example you regularly visit your children or frequently take business trips to Sweden.
-A visa with several entries can be valid for stays of a maximum 90 days every six months over a maximum period of 5 years.
+You can apply for a Schengen visa that is valid for multiple entries if you are regular visitor to Sweden.
+A visa with multiple entries can be valid for visits lasting up to 90 days in each 180-day period for a maximum of five years.

 Praxis for visas is established by the Migration Court and the Migration Court of Appeal.
 Where interpretation of the Visa Code is required, praxis is established by the Court of Justice of the European Union.